plone/plone.testing/src/plone/testing/README.rst

 Here, we have given the name of the module to check as a string dotted name.
 It is also possible to import a module and pass it as an object.
-The code above passes a list to ``addTests()``, making it easy to add several sets of tests to the suite: the list can contain be constructed from calls to ``DocTestSuite()``, ``DocFileSuite()`` (shown below) and ``makeSuite()`` (shown above).
+The code above passes a list to ``addTests()``, making it easy to add several sets of tests to the suite: the list can be constructed from calls to ``DocTestSuite()``, ``DocFileSuite()`` (shown below) and ``makeSuite()`` (shown above).